Focusing Oriented Therapy + Focusing Oriented Art Therapy

 Then perhaps Focusing Oriented Therapy is the right fit for you!

 Focusing Oriented Therapy was developed by Dr. Eugene Gendlin as a means of connecting to what he called a “felt sense”, a powerful means of experiencing a body shift or sense of meaning that can be used to illuminate our problems and find answers within ourselves.
 Focusing leads the way to our latent and unspoken knowledge within.
+It opens and offers a felt vision of healing that can identify its own steps towards change.
 As Gendlin wrote “Your body ‘knows’ the whole of each of your situations – vastly more aspects of it than you can think.
 Here you find an intricate bodily knowledge and new steps that want to come”.

 This revolutionary technique and theoretical basis evolved out a series of thousands of research studies of therapy clients – what he found was that, regardless of the type of therapy or approach, the successful clients were those whose process involved a sort of inner exploration.